Jimmy Lake wins Washington debut, Huskies top Beavers 27-21 - WHIZ News

 BLOCK PARTY

 Oregon State jumped out to a 7-0 lead thanks to a special teams blunder by Washington.
-Long snapper Jaden Green snapped a punt on Washington’s opening series well over the head of Race Porter.
+Long snapper Jaden Green, a true freshman, sailed his first collegiate snap on Washington’s opening series well over the head of punter Race Porter.
 Porter ran back 20 yards and collected the loose ball, but his attempt to still punt was blocked.
 Jaydon Grant collected the block and ran 11 yards for the score.

 It was the first blocked punt for a TD by Oregon State since 2011 against Arizona and the first allowed by Washington since 2012 against USC.